ParkerBooth/Sports-Analyst-Portfolio/README.md

 # Parker Booth - Sports Analyst Portfolio
 ## About
 Hello, I am Parker Booth!
-I have an analytical background in Quantitative Analysis, Business Analytics, and Econometrics.
-Currently, I am studying in the Master of Statistics program at the University of Utah, with plans to graduate in the Spring of 2025.
+I have an analytical background in statistics, quantitative analysis, business analytics, and econometrics.
+I am a Master's of statistics graduate from the University of Utah, and also have a Bachelor's degree in quantitative analysis of markets and organizations.
 I am passionate about using my acquired data analysis skills in the sports industry to help athletes reach their highest potential.

 Throughout my studies, I have honed my analytical skills using economic data through various projects with federal economic data.
 My primary tools for these projects were R programming and Stata.